This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Long story short, these have varying degrees of efficacy for facial fungal acne.

-Lots of people find the fungal acne subsides during the medication, and comes back afterwards.
+Lots of people find that the fungal acne subsides during the medication, and comes back afterwards.

 This is why I think it’s key to find products that aren’t likely to trigger fungal acne.